travis-ci/docs-travis-ci-com/docs/user/languages/clojure.md

 See [general build configuration guide](/docs/user/build-configuration/) to learn more.

-## Installing Leiningen Plugins

-If your project needs a Leiningen plugin to be installed, install it using `before_install` key.
-For example, to install [lein-precate](https://github.com/technomancy/lein-precate):

-    before_install:
-      - lein plugin install lein-precate 0.2.0

 ## Testing Against Multiple Versions of Clojure

 Leiningen has an excellent plugin called [lein-multi](https://github.com/maravillas/lein-multi) that lets you effortlessly test against multiple versions of Clojure (including pre-release versions like 1.4.0-beta1).
-Because leiningen can run tests against any version of Clojure (not necessary the one available as `clojure` in the PATH), there is no need for runtime switchers (like RVM) for Clojure.
+Because leiningen can run tests against any version of Clojure (not necessary the same version as Leiningen itself uses), there is no need for runtime switchers (like RVM) for Clojure.

-To use lein-multi on travis-ci.org, first install it before dependency installation and override `script:` to run `lein multi test` instead of default `lein test`:
+To use lein-multi on travis-ci.org, add it to `:plugins` in project.clj and override `script:` to run `lein multi test` instead of default `lein test`:

     language: clojure
-    before_install:
-      - lein plugin install lein-multi 1.1.0
     script: lein multi test

 For a real world example, see [Monger](https://github.com/michaelklishin/monger).